Table of Contents

-When you’re trying to find the best cheap laptop for editing YouTube videos, you can easily get overwhelmed by the number of options available.
+When you’re trying to find a good budget laptop for editing YouTube videos, you can easily get overwhelmed by the number of options available.
 There are truly a lot of great budget laptops, with varying specifications, made for different workloads.
 Not all of them are worth their (often modest) price tag, and not all of them can do the job well.
-To make things a bit easier, we’ve made a list of the 6 best budget laptops for video editing.
+To make things a bit easier, we’ve made a list of the top 12 budget laptops for video editing.
 They all hover around more or less the same price range, and they’re all excellent in their own way.

 What should you look for in a budget editing laptop?

 The CPU is the most important component for video editing.
 Most of the editing software requires a good CPU that can boost to high frequencies, and more cores and threads are crucial for video editing.
 This is why if you’re looking for the best cheap laptop for editing YouTube videos, for example, you should make sure it has a midrange or a powerful CPU.
 The lowest you should go for is Intel’s 8th generation Core i5 CPUs, or an AMD Ryzen equivalent.

 You’ll want at least 8GB of RAM